Scott-Rowland/ct-wipe-certifier/VERIFY.md

 3. (Optional) Signature integrity: an Ed25519 signature validates the Merkle root

 If verification passes, the artifacts are internally consistent and match their recorded cryptographic digests.
+No claim is made about the truthfulness of the recorded event.

 ---